rtwindsurfing/rtwindsurfing.github.io/index.md

-Right Track Windsurfing will keep you on the right track and help establish, guide and source your equipment needs optimised for your current level.
+Right Track Windsurfing will keep you on the right track and help establish, guide and source your equipment needs, optimised for your current level.
-Whatever your budget we wil know where to look and what to look for and you will learn loads in the process.
+Whatever your budget I will know where to look and what to look for.
+You will also learn loads in the process.

 ### Cost
-At present I'm just asking for a minimum donation so get on board now and start receiving some (windsurfing) love.
+At present I'm just asking for a minimum donation so get on board now and start receiving some windsurfing love.

 ### Contact